Modelling interface factorizations between Landau-Ginzburg models as module functors: A category of functors

-Let $R$ be a polynomial ring over $\mathbb{C}$, and $R\fmod$ the category of free finite-rank $R$-modules.
-Let $R'$ be another polynomial ring.
-We consider functors $U$ from $R\fmod$ to $R'\fmod$ whose action on homomorphisms is $\mathbb{C}$-linear. \begin{ex} Simple examples of such functors are given by the extension of scalars.
+\begin{ex} Simple examples of such functors are given by the extension of scalars.
 Let $\omega :R\to R'$ be a ring homomorphism.
 Then $\omega^{*}$ maps an $R$-module $M$ to an $R'$-module by $\omega^{*} (M)= R'\otimes_{R}M$.
 It acts on homomorphisms in an obvious way -- in particular, a homomorphism from $R^{m}$ to $R^{n}$ described by a matrix with entries in $R$ is mapped to a homomorphism from $R'^{m}$ to $R'^{n}$ described by the same matrix where $\omega$ has acted on the entries.